blaine-geiger/Pi5-Ubuntu-Server/README.md

 </p>

-This is all very customizable and this documentation only scratches the surface of what is possible.
-I plan to coordinate the other services to organize other data like SIEM, firewall logging, network performance, and configuration changes.
-Two containers are not running (Loki and Promtail), and I know this from the logs available in Portainer which read:
+This is all very customizable and this documentation only scratches the surface of what I have accomplished.
+I have coordinated other services to scrape and ingest other data like a lightweight SIEM, firewall logging, network performance, and configuration changes.
-- Unable to parse config: `/etc/promtail/promtail-config.yml` does not exist, set config.file for custom config path
-- Failed parsing config: `/etc/loki/loki-config.yml` does not exist, set config.file for custom config path These containers need further configuration work, which I plan to perform in the future.

 References
 - https://github.com/grafana